 - It has a huge impact on the experience we provide our athletes.

-- It influences the character strengths and values that individuals develop within our coaching environment.
+- It influences the character strengths and values that team members develop within our coaching environment.

 - It provides opportunities to empower athletes and give them ownership of their learning.

-- And, ultimately, it impacts how each member of our team — both athletes and coaches — perceive themselves.
+- And it impacts how each member of our team — both athletes and coaches — perceive themselves.